 If you’re a parent you have likely considered getting your child a pet at some point.
 A child can benefit in many ways by being responsible for the life of a small animal.
 As an animal lover and parent myself, I have gotten a variety of different pets for my children.

 But what kind of pet should you get for your child?
-Common options include things like corn snakes, guinea pigs, hamsters, reptiles, cats, and dogs.
+The most popluar option is of course to get your child a puppy.
+Other common options include things like corn snakes, guinea pigs, hamsters, reptiles, and cats.
 While each of these animals can make great pets, my aim is to convince you that you should consider fish instead.

 Reasons Fish Make Great Pets For Kids

 Why do fish make great pets for kids?
 There are a variety of reasons.
 Some of them are common to all pets.
 Others are unique to fish.
 Either way, you will find these are all great reasons.